jordenc/com.synology.surveillance/README.md

 - [ACTION] Stop recording
 - [ACTION] Take snapshot (will go to /USERNAME/@Snapshot/ on your Synology)
 - [ACTION] Mail snapshot (first fill in SMTP settings under 'Settings' in Homey!)
+- [ACTION] Take snapshot as token for use with Homey
 - [ACTION] Enable camera
 - [ACTION] Disable camera
 - [CONDITION] Is the camera recording?